Magnesium for Brain Health: The Mineral for Mindful Minds

 Furthermore, research on magnesium’s role in improving cognitive function and preventing age-related cognitive decline is also gaining traction.

-It is believed that magnesium’s ability to enhance synaptic plasticity and support brain cell communication may contribute to its positive effects on memory and learning.
+It is believed that magnesium’s ability to enhance synaptic plasticity and support brain cell may contribute to its positive effects on memory and learning.

 Future studies could explore the potential of magnesium supplementation as an intervention to improve cognitive performance in both healthy individuals and those at risk of cognitive decline.